lene99/E057-trial/README.md

 # E057 - Detection and Mitigation of Social Engineering Attacks

+## Motivation
-In this game, our aim is to educate users or players on the different kinds of social engineering attacks that they will see when surfing the Internet, and they are:
+To create a game with C# programming and Unity software to educate the audience on the different kinds of social engineering attacks they will encounter when surfing the Internet, and how they should avoid them.
+In our game, we covered three types of attacks, namely:-
 * Giveaway Scams
 * Email-Spoofing
 * Tech Support Scams